LeNPaul/full-circle/_posts/2020-05-05-minimalism-and-tab-management.md

 Sometimes, I’ll realize that some of the tabs that I previously had opened were actually useless, and that I don’t need to keep them anymore.
 But more often than not, I have come across many new insights from rereading pages that I had saved in the past, and have found use out of them again.

-In the end, finally, I think I have learned how to be a minimalist with my browser tabs.
+Finally, I think I have learned how to be a minimalist with my browser tabs.